andersnas/nodecat/README.md

 NodeCat is a Node.js port of Akamai's Edgeworker CAT (Common Access Token) implementation.
 It provides backend endpoints to **create** and **validate** Common Access Tokens (CAT) using industry-standard cryptographic algorithms such as **HS256** and **ES256**.

+NOTE!!!
+This is based on the pre release of the CAT standard (pre version A that is currently in force.
+The library will be updated to version B)

 ## Key Features
 - **Token Generation**: Supports creating Common Access Tokens with custom claims such as expiration, subject, and renewable properties.
 - **Token Validation**: Supports validating generated tokens to ensure their authenticity and validity.